Janus1992/KSP_Starship-kOS-Interface/Ships/Script/readme.txt

         - Booster/Ship Recovery/ Automatic Re-Stacking operations incomplete.
         - Booster/Ship Docking doesn't work.
         - SLE Tower doesn't produce Liquid Methane for refueling.
+        - SEP Booster Engines can't switch the three modes of operation.
+        - SEP Ship Flap Angle is not published/available for reading.
+        - SEP Booster and Ship mass is wrong:
+                - Booster returns with too much fuel (payload: 69t).
+                - Crew Ship has same nose weight as empty cargo/tanker:
+                        - 5-10 tons of additional weight would be more realistic and still aerodynamically acceptable.
+- Auto-docking balance rcs.

 - Scripts can probably handle only 1 OLM.